theodore-ando/paceline-monitor/README.md

 `Account Settings > Security > Signing in to Google`, under this section you will find `App Passwords`.
 If you do not see it, this is probably because you have not enabled two-factor security which honestly you should've enabled already >:(.
 Create an app password and copy it somewhere temporarily.
-It will only be shown to you once, so don't lose it or you'll have to create it again.
+It will only be shown to you once, so don't lose it, or you'll have to create it again.

 ### Credentials